mapache-salvaje/server-side-data/TUTORIAL.md

 const result: ApiResponse = await response.json();
 ```

-**What's happening here:**
-- Use the native `fetch` API to call your server
-- The URL includes all the parameters you built in the previous step
-- Check if the response is successful and throw an error if not
-- Parse the JSON response into your `ApiResponse` interface

-## 6. Returning the data to the grid
+## 13. Returning the data to the grid

-Finally, return the data in the format the grid expects:
+Return the data in the format the grid expects:

 ```typescript
 return {